 Although the company focuses on streaming right now, it has come a long way since the beginning.
 The lucky customer was awarded a lifetime subscription in celebration of the milestone.

-15. Netflix stats reported 1 billion hours of content watched weekly in 2017.
+15. Netflix stats reported 164.8 million hours of video were watched every day.

 18. 80% of subscribers’ watch choices come from their personal recommendation engine.